ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 # [fit] 129,796 packages
 # [fit] 239 GB package tarballs
 # [fit] 40 million package dls/day
-# [fit] 1500 req/sec, peak 3000
+# [fit] 1500 req/sec, peak 3200

-^ If I gave you those requirements as a greenfield project, you wouldn't have much trouble building a system that met them.
+^ If I gave you those requirements as a greenfield project, you wouldn't have much trouble building a system.
 The problem is that you never have a greenfield proj.
 You have legacy projects.

 ---

 # [fit] "Legacy"
-# [fit] Anything you've put into production
+# [fit] Anything you've put
+# [fit] into production

 ^ Legacy is inertia.
 It's mass that slows down change.
 Code in production can't be changed without understanding how the existing system works.